MiahDrao97/interop_experiments/README.md

 There is a `postbuild.bat` file called on a `dotnet build` command, which handles building the Zig library and unit-testing it.
 It assumes that the `zig` command is added to PATH.
 It then copies the binaries from the resulting `zig-out/bin/` directory into the debug and release directories on the .NET side.
-Note that you may have to manually create `/bin/Debug/net8.0` or `/bin/Release/net8.0`.
+Note that you may have to manually create `/bin/Debug/net8.0` and/or `/bin/Release/net8.0`.
 The batch file assumes those directories already exist and copies to both.

 ## Run